-If you’d like to know how much you will be charged for using the arranged overdraft on your new account, you can use our overdraft calculator to estimate how much you may be charged based on your current arranged overdraft limit.
+If you’d like to know how much you'll be charged for using the arranged overdraft on your new account, you can use our overdraft calculator to estimate how much you may be charged based on your current arranged overdraft limit.

 FlexDirect introductory offers

-If your account is changing to FlexDirect, your arranged overdraft will remain interest-free for the first 12 months.
+If your account is changing to FlexDirect, any arranged overdraft you have will remain interest-free for the first 12 months.
 After that, FlexDirect arranged overdrafts are 39.9% APR representative (variable).

-You may also benefit from in-credit interest of 2% AER (1.98% gross a year) fixed for the first 12 months on balances up to £1,500.
+You'll also benefit from in-credit interest of 5% AER (4.89% gross a year) fixed for the first 12 months on balances up to £1,500.
 After the first 12 months it’s 0.25% AER (0.24% gross a year) variable.
-You’ll need to pay in at least £1,000 a month, not counting transfers from other Nationwide accounts, or Visa credits.
+You’ll need to pay in at least £1,000 a month, not counting transfers from other Nationwide accounts or Visa credits.

-If you’ve had a FlexDirect account before, you won’t receive the 12 month credit interest offer or the interest free overdraft offer again.
-However, you will get the offer on a new joint account, as long as you have not shared a FlexDirect account with that person before.
+If you’ve had a FlexDirect account before, you won’t receive the 12-month credit interest offer or the interest free overdraft offer again.
+But you will get the offer on a new joint account, as long as you have not shared a FlexDirect with that person before.

 If you don’t want a FlexDirect or FlexAccount